Chrisjow/eyes-break/README.md

 - A **Skip Break** button to dismiss early

 When the countdown reaches zero, the overlay dismisses itself and the interval timer restarts automatically.

+### Screen lock

+When you lock your screen (Ctrl+Cmd+Q or closing the lid), EyeBreak assumes you stepped away and took a natural break.
+The countdown resets to the full interval when your screen unlocks.

 ### Settings